Pompone de Bellièvre

-Pompone de Bellièvre (1606–1657) was a French magistrate, ambassador and statesman, ending his career as first president of the Parliament of Paris, from 1653 to 1657.
+Pompone II de Bellièvre (1606 – 13 March 1657) was a French magistrate, ambassador and statesman, ending his career as First President of the Parlement of Paris, from 1653 to 1657.

-Life
+Early life

 Bellièvre was the son, nephew, and grandson of eminent men.
-Both of his grandfathers, Pomponne de Bellièvre and Nicolas Brulart de Sillery (1544–1624), served as Chancellor of France.
-His father, Nicolas de Bellièvre (1583–1650), was Procureur général and also Président à mortier of the Parlement and one of the thirty Conseillers d'État of France.
+He was the son of Nicolas de Bellièvre (1583–1650) and Claude Brûlart de Sillery, who married in 1605.
+His father was Procureur général and also Président à mortier of the Parlement and one of the thirty Conseillers d'État of France.
+Both of his grandfathers, Pomponne de Bellièvre and Nicolas Brûlart de Sillery, served as Chancellor of France.

+Career

 Bellièvre himself became the head of the magistracy of France, ambassador to England, and in his last years the first President of the Parlement of Paris.
 While Bellièvre was in England, Cardinal Mazarin gave him the hopeless task of making peace between King Charles I and the Long Parliament.

-Bellièvre married Marie de Bullion, lady of La Grange-au-Bois, daughter of Claude de Bullion, but they had no surviving children.
 His brother, Pierre de Bellièvre, seigneur of Grignon, abbé of Saint-Vincent de Metz, was French ambassador to Scotland during his own mission to England.
+He received the title, Marquis de Grignon, in 1651.

 Bellièvre became one of the greatest benefactors of the Hôpital général de Paris, founded in 1656.
 This was nearer to being a gigantic almshouse than to the modern concept of a hospital and set out to house the astonishing number of forty thousand Parisians, about a tenth of the city's population, the men at Bicêtre, and the women at La Salpêtrière.
 All of the poor were to be gathered together on clean premises, to be cared for, educated and given an occupation.
 The new institution benefited from huge donations from Fouquet, Mazarin and Bellièvre, but it did not turn out as hoped.